 Skip to content

-Statement of Applicability in ISO 27001 – What is it and Why Does it Matter?
+SOA ISO 27001 - What Is It and Why Does It Matter?

-The Statement of Applicability (SOA) is an important document in ISO 27001.
+The Statement of Applicability (SOA) is a key document in ISO 27001, essential for implementing and maintaining an organization's ISMS.
 But it’s not just the auditor who would want to see the SOA.
 It can be asked for by any stakeholder who is looking at your ISMS (Information Security Management System), such as your clients or third-party companies you deal with.

-What are the mandatory elements of the SOA?
+What are the required components of the SOA?

 Here’s what the SOA must contain.